blipco/startnow-node101-vstda-api/README.md

 -- An assignment that implemented an API server using Express.

-In this assignment I built the back end of the Very Simple To Do app (VSTDA).
+In this assignment I built the back end of the Very Simple To Do App (VSTDA).

 The front end of this application will be built at a later time.